duckietown/docs-brown/book/doc-sky/35-localization-slam/10-local-background.md

 ## Monte-Carlo Localization
 The phrase "Monte Carlo" refers to the principle of using random sampling to model a complicated deterministic process.
 MC localization has become a very popular algorithm in robotics.
 Rather than represent the belief as a probability distribution over the entire state space, MC localization randomly samples from the belief to save computational time.
 This method is well suited to our scenario since the Raspberry Pi is a rather weak computer.

 MC localization is a *particle filter* algorithm.
 In our implementation, we will use several **particles** which each represent a possible position of the drone.
-In each time step (for us defined as a new frame captured by the drone's camera) we will apply a *motion prediction* to adjust the poses of the particles, as well as a *measurement update* to assign a probability to each particle.
+In each time step (for us defined as a new frame captured by the drone's camera) we will apply a *motion prediction* to adjust the poses of the particles, as well as a *measurement update* to assign a probability or *weight* to each particle.
 This process is analogous to Bayes Filtering.

 Finally, at each time step we *resample* the particles.
 Each particle has a probability of being resampled that is proportional to its weight.
 Over time, particles with less accurate positions are weeded out, and the particles should converge on the true location of the drone!